-Fire blankets should be located in the vicinity of the fire hazard they are to be used on, but in a position that can be safely accessed in the event of a fire.
-They are classified as either light duty or heavy duty.
-Light-duty fire blankets are suitable for dealing with small fires in containers of cooking oils or fats and fires involving clothing.
-Heavy-duty fire blankets are for industrial use where there is a need for the blankets to resist penetration by molten materials.
+Fire blankets should be located in the vicinity of the fire hazard they are to used on.
+They are particularly suitable for kitchens.
+They need to be in a position that can be safely accessed in the event of a fire.
+They are classified as either light-duty or heavy-duty.
+Light-duty fire blankets are suitable for dealing with small fires in residential care premises involving cooking oils, fat and clothing.